OHIF/static-wado-java/README.md

 system hosting the files instead of http://localhost:5000

 ## Setting up AWS S3/Cloudfront for serving data
-TODO
+TODO - being worked on

-## Uploading to an S3 bucket
-Ensure that you have local credentials setup for AWS in the standard location, with access to your S3 bucket.
-Run

-StaticWado -s3 -bucket s3-bucket-name -region us-east-2 -contentType jls -d /dicomweb /dicom/study1

-You can also use the -study <UID> to specify an already converted study.

-## Uploading to sub-directories for content type testing
-There is an option -type that will generate sub-directories of /dicomweb and upload them to the given sub-type name, where the type generated is the given type.
-For example:

-StaticWado -type jls /dicom/study1

-will generate /dicomweb/jls/studies/... all encoded in JLS format.
-That allows use of a sub-directory to determine the response type.
-Video data will still be extracted as pixeldata in a streaming format.

 # TODO list

-* Split operations up into separate phases appropriate for lambda conversion
 * Add AWS setup guide
 * Support Google Cloud and Azure
 * Write a simple server for local use
 * Write a DICOM endpoint
-* Add storage of study data indices to FHIR
+* Add storage of study data indices to FHIR or ...
 * Support creation of QC DICOM operations, and apply them locally
 * Support patient/study data updates
 * Support HL7 updates

 # Serverless Function Design
-This is still preliminary, but the basic idea is to have a few phases for the serverless design.
+The idea for the serverless design is to have three lambda functions which correspond to the three phases in the StaticWado command that can currently be run.

-1. Convert single instances to instance level metadata and bulkdata
+1. Convert single instances to deduplicated metadata and bulkdata/pixeldata
-2. Gather up new instance level metadata into grouped hash keyed data
-3. Gather the grouped data into study level references and write the DICOMweb query files
+2. Group deduplicated single instances into sets of deduplicated data
+3. Write study metadata/query information from the deduplicated data.
+4. If any file was updated in step #3, then reschedule step #3 for later

 ## Gathering single instances
 This process is triggered by a DICOM instance being added/received.